MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

 App-level email notifications send information for the specific app to the user.

-1. Navigate to [https://appcenter.ms/apps](https://appcenter.ms/apps), and select the app you would like to configure email notifications for.
+1. Navigate to [https://appcenter.ms/apps](https://appcenter.ms/apps), and select the app you want to configure email notifications for.

 2. In the left panel, select **Settings** from the menu list.